-As increasing numbers of Baby Boomers are aging and entering into care facilities, including Residential Care Facilities for the Elderly (RCFE), new homes are popping up all over the country.
+As increasing numbers of Baby Boomers are aging and entering into care facilities; new homes are popping up all over the country.
 Unfortunately, caring for the most vulnerable members of our society often falls to understaffed and undertrained facilities.
 More unfortunate is that most of these facilities are capable to provide the necessary resources and training but choose not to do so simply to make even more money.

 As a state, California attempted to protect our aging parents and grandparents by enacting 1991's California's Elder and Dependent Adult Civil Protection Act (EADACPA).
-Additionally, the recent 2014 Residential Reform Bills have provided some additional legal protections for elderly and dependent adults in Residential Care Facilities for the Elderly ("RCFEs").
+Additionally, the recent 2014 Residential Reform Bills have provided some additional legal protections for elderly and dependent adults in Residential Care Facilities for the Elderly ("RCFES").